- Highlight of the Master’s British years; perhaps his tightest, tautest film

 It’s well known Hitch frequently reused cast and crew he liked.
 To wit, I’m pretty certain the actor who memorably asked “What causes pip in poultry?” in The 39 Steps is also the cinemagoer who says “It’s a moot point!” in response to John Loder, around seven minutes into Sabotage.
 Can anyone confirm this; who is he?
 While I’m at it, Albert Chevalier (1899–1959), not to be confused with his eponymous music hall entertainer-uncle, played the concierge in Sabotage.
 Albert junior looks suspiciously like the uncredited concierge of the music hall at the beginning of The 39 Steps, who gets into a fight while trying to silence the unruly punter demanding to know the age of Mae West.
 Again, does anyone know for sure?
 Also, what’s his “minor role” in Young and Innocent?

-Although Hitch isn’t (yet) known to make one of his famed cameo appearances in Sabotage, following her brief appearance in The Lodger his wife Alma Reville crops up again, this time with their daughter Pat.
+A young Charles Hawtrey, future star of the Carry On films, has a fleeting appearance in early scenes as a youth out on a date.
+Gay in real life and always overtly camp, even within the space of a few seconds he is less than convincing in this guise.
+Although Hitch isn’t (yet) known to make one of his famed cameos in Sabotage, following her brief appearance in The Lodger his wife Alma Reville crops up again, this time with their daughter Pat.
 This, therefore, marks the latter’s first screen appearance, some 12 years before her official début in Stage Fright.
 In the Lord Mayor’s Show day crowd scene with young Stevie vainly trying to cross the road, the pair can clearly be seen standing next to him, with Alma lifting Pat for a better view of the action.
 But they don’t appear throughout, as the extras around Stevie are suddenly switched, indicating filming took place on two occasions, possibly on different days.

 How many more previously undocumented appearances are out there waiting to be discovered?
 This only underlines the importance of seeing Hitch’s films, particularly his much-bootlegged British works, in the best quality possible: only via official, restored releases.